Evangelos Chatzipantazis

 Research

-During my PhD I have worked on 3D perception tasks, mainly on 3d reconstruction and point cloud registration.
+During my PhD I have worked primarily on 3D perception tasks, including 3d reconstruction and point cloud registration.

 On the theory side, I have designed frameworks to learn symmetries from data as well as optimization frameworks for equivariant deep networks.

-I have collaborated on a project on system identification that received the Best Student Paper Award in ACC 2024 and on a project on graph neural networks for active information acquisition that received the Best Paper Award in ICRA 2023 in the category of multi-robot systems sponsored by Amazon Robotics.
+I have also collaborated on several award-winning projects: a system identification project that received the Best Student Paper Award in ACC 2024 and a project on graph neural networks for active information acquisition that received the Best Paper Award in ICRA 2023 in the category of multi-robot systems sponsored by Amazon Robotics.

 Improving Equivariant Model Training via Constraint Relaxation